-Return flights to Cuzco, via Bogotá (returning from Quito via Bogotá)
+Return flights to Cusco, via Bogotá (returning from Quito via Bogotá)

-Internal flights from Cuzco to Lima, from Lima to Quito, from Quito to San Cristobal and from Baltra to Quito
+Internal flights from Cusco to Lima, from Lima to Quito, from Quito to San Cristobal and from Baltra to Quito

 An inter-island ferry and bay cruise in the Galápagos